kshedden/case_studies/stats485/writing_assignments.md

 identified few issues with your previous submission.

 5. (March 25).
 Write a memo discussing a specific finding related to blood pressure variation in US adults, based on the NHANES data.

+6. (April 10).
+Write a memo discussing a specific finding relating to variation and covariation of temperature and salinity, based on the Argo data.
+Your memo should include some analysis and findings that go beyond what we covered in class.